sgajbi/performanceAnalytics/README.md

 # Portfolio Performance Analytics API (V3 Engine)

 An API for calculating portfolio performance metrics, aligned with the `portfolio-analytics-system`.

-It provides two primary endpoints for calculating **Time-Weighted Return (TWR)** with frequency-based breakdowns and **Money-Weighted Return (MWR)**.
+It provides two primary services:
+1.  **Performance Calculation**: Endpoints for calculating **Time-Weighted Return (TWR)** with frequency-based breakdowns and **Money-Weighted Return (MWR)**.
+2.  **Contribution Analysis**: An endpoint for calculating **Position Contribution** to explain the drivers of portfolio performance.

 ---

 ## Key Features

--   **High-Performance TWR Engine:** Core daily calculations are vectorized using Pandas and NumPy for maximum speed.
+-   **High-Performance TWR Engine:** Core daily calculations are vectorized using Pandas and NumPy.
 -   **Flexible TWR Breakdowns:** Aggregate daily performance into monthly, quarterly, or yearly summaries.
--   **MWR Endpoint:** Calculate a period's money-weighted return, ideal for analyzing investor performance.
+-   **Standard MWR Calculation:** Provides a money-weighted return for analyzing investor performance.
+-   **Advanced Contribution Engine:** Uses the Carino smoothing algorithm to accurately link multi-period position contributions.
--   **Decoupled Architecture:** The calculation engine is a standalone library that can be used independently of the API.
+-   **Decoupled Architecture:** All calculation logic is in a standalone `engine` library.
--   **Dual Precision Modes:** Supports fast `float64` (default) or auditable `Decimal` calculations.

----

-## Project Structure

--   `app/`: The FastAPI application layer.
--   `common/`: Shared enumerations (`Frequency`, `PeriodType`) used across the project.
--   `adapters/`: A translation layer that maps data between the API and the engine.
--   `engine/`: The pure, standalone calculation library.
--   `tests/`: The complete test suite.

 ---